Alexkrasno3333/MODULE_JS10/README.md

+# Module-js10 TicTacToe
-# The following tasks were implemented in the project: Tic-tac-toe game
+The following tasks were implemented in the project: Tic-tac-toe game